sveltejs/kit/.changeset/ninety-walls-heal.md

 '@sveltejs/kit': patch
 ---

-use `enumerable: false` on "[x] no longer exists" getters so that they are triggered by spreading
+use `enumerable: false` on "[x] no longer exists" getters so that they are not triggered by spreading